+16 See paragraphs in MMC section 8 discrimination.

-- 25. The only land that this Plan will make available over the whole Plan period is at the site at Osbaldwick.19 - 26.
-In order to achieve the objectives of sustainable development and make provision for sufficient land to develop Traveller sites to meet a range of socio-economic need, the Local Plan will need to include effective policy which reflects and adapts to the particular characteristics of the area to guide development towards the most sustainable locations. - 27.
-The principle of sustainable development proceeds from a recognition that the ability of future generations to meet their own needs is contingent on the needs of the present being met.
+26. In order to achieve the objectives of sustainable development and make provision for sufficient land to develop Traveller sites to meet a range of socio-economic need, the Local Plan will need to include effective policy which reflects and adapts to the particular characteristics of the area to guide development towards the most sustainable locations.

+27. The principle of sustainable development proceeds from a recognition that the ability of future generations to meet their own needs is contingent on the needs of the present being met.
 Ensuring that children are able to access education, health and social services and facilities from secure homes is fundamental to ensuring that they are able to meet their needs in the future.
 These requirements are reflected in national and international human rights law and are embedded in Policy B PPTS.
-In any decision where Article 8 ECHR Rights are engaged, the best interests of the children should be a primary consideration. - 28..
-The first part of Policy H5 is concerned with 'safeguarding existing supply' and indicates that proposals which 'fail to protect existing Gypsy and Traveller sites will not be permitted.' - 29.
-The Council concedes in its evidence that the existing provision is not fit for purpose.20 In light of the clear warnings of officers that its expansion will exacerbate existing issues and worsen conditions for existing residents,21 any decision to facilitate that expansion will be directly contrary to the objectives of the policy. - 30.
-Suggested amendments to the Policies will be submitted with this statement.
+In any decision where Article 8 ECHR Rights are engaged, the best interests of the children should be a primary consideration.

+28..
+The first part of Policy H5 is concerned with 'safeguarding existing supply' and indicates that proposals which 'fail to protect existing Gypsy and Traveller sites will not be permitted.'

+29. The Council concedes in its evidence that the existing provision is not fit for purpose.17 In light of the clear warnings of officers that its expansion will exacerbate existing issues and worsen conditions for existing residents,18 any decision to facilitate that expansion will be directly contrary to the objectives of the policy.

+30. Suggested amendments to the Policies will be submitted with this statement.
 We would welcome a request from the Inspectors to provide further written submissions to finalise proposals after the Hearing.